ericwaetke/mollie-payments-medusa/README.md

 - **Automatic Capture**: Configurable automatic capture of payments.

 > [!WARNING]
 > This plugin has not been tested on a live store.
 Please conduct thorough testing before using it in a production environment.
 I am not responsible for any missed or failed payments resulting from the use of this plugin.
+If you encounter any issues, please report them [here](https://github.com/VariableVic/mollie-payments-medusa/issues).

 ## Prerequisites